 Communication Guidelines that Create Better, Happier Clients: Carol Schiro Greenwald’s presentation for Webinars for Busy Lawyers

-Best Practices Checklist — First 3 Sections: Client Intake and Engagement, Fee Agreements, and Communications
+Best Practices Checklist (Sections 1 – 3): Client Intake and Engagement, Fee Agreements, and Communications

 Respond to Concerns Quickly

 When a client offers feedback about a service or they have a concern about their case, respond promptly.
 Acknowledge their concerns.
 Take their needs into consideration.
 Even if you can’t fix an issue or change a situation, your response alone can calm the storm.

 Get to Know Your Own Weaknesses